cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher))

 [Here](CaesarCipher.java) you can see the implementation of Caesar Cipher (I used offset to the right) in Java.

-### ChangingArrayType

-[Here](ChangingArrayType.java) you can see how a class with two arrays (the first with int values, the second with String values) is implemented in Java.
-The second array takes all the values of the first array, converts them to String type and stores them in reverse order.

 ### Chocolate